pyt3r/practice-package/docs/source/bond.rst

           The convexity is {c:.2f}, which implies that A {dy*100:.2f}% change in yield leads to a modified duration change of {c*dy*100:.2f}.""")

+When working with portfolio of bonds, it is sometimes easier to calculate the duration and convexity of the portfolio, and then estimate the price change and risk at the portfolio-level in lieu of doing so for each bond in the portfolio.